 Item Type of development Fee 1.
 Permission to subdivide A fee calculated at the rate of \$60 in respect of each lot in the proposed subdivision 2.
 Construction of or extension to a single family residence, duplex or apartment A fee calculated at the rate of 15 cents in respect of each square foot of the proposed development 3.
 Carrying out of commercial or industrial development (not being hotel, petrol station or agricultural development) A fee calculated at the rate of 20 cents in respect of each square foot of the proposed development 4.
 Carrying out of hotel development A fee calculated at the rate of 15 cents in respect of each square foot of the proposed development 5.
 Carrying out of petrol station development A fee calculated at the rate of \$1 in respect of each square foot of the proposed development 6.
 Carrying out of agricultural development A fee calculated at the rate of 2 cents in respect of each square foot of the proposed development 7.
 Construction of a social club or place of assembly A fee calculated at the rate of 10 cents in respect of each square foot of the proposed development 8.
 Construction of a church Free 9.
-Construction of a swimming pool \$75 10.
-Erection of a sign \$50 11.
-Construction of a fence: Residential Other \$100 \$250 12.
+Construction of a swimming pool \$75

+10. Erection of a sign \$50 11.
+Construction of a fence: residential other \$100 \$250 12.
 Modification of the shoreline or the construction of dock \$250 13.
 The carrying out of dredging \$750 14.
 Rezoning of land (if not included as part of a development plan review) \$1,000 15.
 Carrying out of an excavation (a) A fee calculated at the rate of 15 cents in respect of each cubic yard to be excavated; or (b) \$750 plus a fee calculated at the rate of 10 cents in respect of each cubic yard to be excavated, whichever amount is the lesser 16.
 Permission for a change of use of land The fee that would have been payable under this Schedule if the applications were an application for development for the proposed new use

-Part 2-Application for outline planning permission
+Part II-Application for Outline Planning Permission

-The application fee for outline planning permission for development is fifty per cent of the fee that would be payable under Part 1 in respect of an application for planning permission for the development.
+The application fee for outline planning permission for development is fifty per cent of the fee that would be payable under Part I in respect of an application for planning permission for the development.

-Part 3 -Application for planning permission for development made after the development has been started or has been completed

-The application fee for planning permission for development made after the development has been started or has been completed is double the fee that would be payable under Part 1 in respect of an application for planning permission for the development.
-Publication in revised and consolidated form authorised by the Governor in Council this 4th day of July, 1995.
+Part III -Application for Planning Permission for Development Made After the Development Has Been Started or Has Been Completed The application fee for planning permission for development made after the development has been started or has been completed is double the fee that would be payable under Part I in respect of an application for planning permission for the development.